• Skip to primary navigation

 Tips For Success:

 1. Measure your flour correctly!
-To measure your gluten free flour, I recommend using the spoon method or leveling method.
+To measure your gluten free flour, I recommend using the spoon or leveling method.

 2. Use a cooled cookie sheet when baking.
 Don't take a hot cookie sheet and put the cookie batter on it, or the cookies won't turn out.
 They start baking immediately, and it messes with their shape of them.
 Use a couple of sheets and rotate them out when making large batches of cookies.